briansunter/graph/site/src/content/logseq/issue-3.md

 ### [[omnivore-logseq-guide]]

-If you read a lot of content online, you need a “read it  app” to save interesting links, then read and highlight everything all at once.
-Keeping the article for  is much more efficient than reading a link as soon as you find it.
+If you read a lot of content online, you need a “read it later app” to save interesting links, then read and highlight everything all at once.
+Keeping the article for later is much more efficient than reading a link as soon as you find it.

-I recently discovered a terrific “Read it ” app with a built-in Reader Mode and highlighter called [Omnivore](https://omnivore.app).
+I recently discovered a terrific “Read it Later” app with a built-in Reader Mode and highlighter called [Omnivore](https://omnivore.app).

-The [Omnivore web app and backend are open-source](https://github.com/omnivore-app/logseq-omnivore), so you k you can use it free forever, just like Logseq.
+The [Omnivore web app and backend are open-source](https://github.com/omnivore-app/logseq-omnivore), so you know you can use it free forever, just like Logseq.
 Omnivore provides a free hosted option too.

 This is a screenshot in the Omnivore reader view with my highlights: